The Role of Genetics in Alcohol Addiction

 For others with those genes, they may experience more severe withdrawal symptoms making it that much more difficult for them to recover from their alcohol addiction.
 These things can impact how the disease and susceptibility will impact you, but are not in themselves a direct cause.

 The most important thing to remember is that having any of these genes does not mean that you are absolutely going to develop an addiction.
 There is no such thing as being born an addict.
 These interacting genes are just things that increase your vulnerability to the disease.
 Environmental factors play far too big of a role in determining an individual’s propensity toward addiction for this ever to come down to a simple case of genetics.
 As most of us who read these blogs know too well, addiction is far too complex for the cause to ever be that simple.

 What to do for Addiction

-Destination Hope is a premier drug abuse and alcohol addiction treatment center in Florida for men suffering from substance abuse issues.
+Destination Hope is a premier drug abuse and alcohol addiction treatment center in Florida for men and women suffering from substance abuse issues.
 While genetics do play a role in determining the level of risk a person has of developing an addiction, they are one of many factors and cannot be looked at as the sole reason behind why someone does or does not have this disease.

 For more information or to talk to someone about getting help for your troubles with substance abuse, call us today.
 You’re not alone in this fight, call us so we can help.